jcai8649/trendit/README.md

 # Trendit

-A typescript Reddit clone that allows users to create, join, and post about their favorite subjects/topics.
+A TypeScript Reddit clone that allows users to create, join, and post about their favorite subjects/topics.
 Connecting like-minded individuals to share and spread their knowledge to communities.

 LIVE AT: https://trendit.live

 [![Trendit Demo](https://i.imgur.com/XQPUyMl.gif)](https://www.youtube.com/watch?v=euXDdY7Ka5w)

 Main libraries/technologies used:
 NextJs, Nodejs, Express, TypeORM, PostgresSQL

 - Implements user authentication and session with data hashing using bcrypt.js and JSON Web Token.